Near Miss

 No harm occurred — but only by chance.
 The sequence stopped short of consequence.
 Not because the system worked.
 Because luck intervened.

 That last part is critical.
-On top of that, a near miss isn't a success story.
+Even so, a near miss isn't a success story.
 It's a failure that didn't finish the job.

 Near miss vs. incident vs. accident